Nannos2013/lab02/README.md

 then i had to connect all my files via my gespho/lab02 repository.
 However, I had major issues in committing the files.
 They turned green in my git app, but never showed.
 So i dragged and dropped them all in here through my browser FTP.

+// Code Review Sadeq Al Anssari
+The code followed the from the guide we did in project 2.
+The main goal was to highlight our understand of basic loops within linux, and the code worked properly.
+I added the explanations.
+As far as I saw, there weren't any mistakes contained in the code.